muhammadidrees/bloc_rest_api/README.md

 Finally react on the states by using either `BlocBuilder`, `BlocListner` or `BlocConsumer` method.

-States can be one of four and can be distinguished by state.status:
+States can have one of 4 status distinguished as state.status:

-1. RequestState.empty: Initial State
+1. RequestStatus.empty: Initial State
-2. RequestState.loading: Loading State
+2. RequestStatus.loading: Loading State
-3. RequestState.success: Success State
+3. RequestStatus.success: Success State
-4. RequestState.error: Error State
+4. RequestStatus.error: Error State

+__Node:__ The state retains the data on status change and is only changed either on the success state or by explicitly calling the emptyCubit method.
+This features allows you to show previous data even on API error.

 Heres is an example builder method for PostModel: